 St. Peter’s Church

 This is the one church on this list that I didn’t visit.
-It’s not that I purposely skipped it, but rather the church has very limited hours and it was never open during my visit.
+It’s not that I purposely skipped it, but rather the church has very limited hours and it was never open during my visit to Copenhagen.
 You may find something similar so don’t be surprised if you are only able to visit this church from the outside.

 Like other churches in Copenhagen, it was originally built as a Catholic church, but was converted to Lutheran during the reformation.
 Historically, this was the church for the German speaking population of Copenhagen.